Find my senators

 Check Senate relevance

-Contact senators when the next meaningful action is a Senate vote, hearing, nomination, treaty, companion bill, or public position.
+Contact senators when the next meaningful action is a Senate committee decision, floor vote, cosponsorship, amendment, or companion bill.

 Contact with an ask

-Modern Action connects the lookup to the bill context.
-If the Senate can act, we show why that office matters and draft a message that names the bill, your position, and the concrete Senate action.
+Modern Action connects the lookup to the issue and legislative context.
+When the Senate can act, the message names your position and the specific Senate action you want.

 Some issues belong in the Senate right now.
 Others are still in the House, waiting on a committee, or not attached to active legislation.
 That difference matters because congressional offices route constituent messages by topic, bill, and ask.